 Nkarta, Inc. ("Nkarta" or the "Company") was incorporated in the State of Delaware in July 2015.
-The Company is a biopharmaceutical company developing engineered natural killer ("NK") cells to treat cancer. cell therapies.
+The Company is a biopharmaceutical company developing engineered natural killer ("NK") cell therapies. therapies to treat cancer and autoimmune disease.
 The Company is focused on leveraging the natural potent power of NK cells to identify and kill abnormal cells and recruit adaptive immune effectors to generate therapeutic responses that are specific and durable.
-Nkarta is combining its NK expansion platform technology with proprietary cell engineering technologies to generate an abundant supply of NK cells, engineer enhanced NK cell recognition of tumor therapeutic targets, and improve persistence for sustained activity in the body for the treatment of cancer. cancer and autoimmune disease.
-Nkarta's goal is to develop off-the-shelf NK cell therapy product candidates to improve outcomes for patients.
+Nkarta is combining its NK NK-cell expansion platform technology with proprietary cell engineering technologies to generate an abundant supply of NK cells, engineer enhanced NK cell NK-cell recognition of therapeutic targets, and improve persistence for sustained activity in the body for the treatment of cancer and autoimmune disease. body.
+Nkarta's goal is to develop off-the-shelf NK cell NK-cell therapy product candidates to improve outcomes for patients.
 The Company's operations are based in South San Francisco, California, and it operates in one segment.